 The identities of the man who died and his blackstar replacement are unspecified, with the trickster and his accompanying off-screen vocalist telling the story as if it happened to someone else, a long long time ago.
 All this leaves the act of succession itself largely abstract.
 Indeed, it’s endlessly applicable, as Bowie’s career is nothing if not a continuous series of successions, each persona supplanting another, gradually accumulating to form a one-man pantheon that was incipient as early as the day he abandoned his birth name.
 However, it’s reasonable to infer that the rest of the song’s middle section is about this event.
 Hell, this is the climactic core of the title track on Bowie’s goodbye album, and the only part that mentions the eponymous concept – this three-minute section probably contains the key to his entire oeuvre, never mind the album.
 Now, I’m obviously not about to find it – no more than I’m likely to cross an event horizon and return to tell tales of what I’ve seen – but I do feel obliged to sort of give it a go.

 The voice proceeds to a litany of declarations, announcing that he is both a “blackstar” and a “starstar”, but not a “gangstar”, a “filmstar”, a “popstar”, a “marvelstar”, a “flamstar”, a “whitestar”, a “pornstar”, or a “wandering star”.
 (All of these spellings are taken directly from the lyrics in the album booklet, however unintuitive they may be.)
+This shopping-list of increasingly incoherent types of star is like one final act of absurd self-parody, reflecting the absurd number of configurations and contexts in which the word “star” has appeared across Bowie’s work.
 The pun on “gangster” might be the song’s sole concession to The Last Panthers, the crime drama to which it is nominally the theme music, while the elision of the spaces in the other declarations serve to collapse them, make them more singular and monumental in their meanings.
 These are harder to get a hold on, but seem to cohere into a general rejection of popular culture and mass media, of the circus of celebrity, in favour of introspection and the oblique.
 He singles out and embraces “starstar”, though, perhaps because its tautology elevates him past the mundanity of all lesser varieties of stardom.
 Aleister Crowley, one of the sources Bowie and Renck discussed between themselves, wrote in his apocalyptic Book of the Law that “Every man and every woman is a star.”
 In this new world, what else is left but negation?

 At the dead centre of the video is an understated moment where Bowie encounters the alien girl who found his skull.
 Remarkably, the encounter is filmed entirely in extreme close-up.
 Bathed in yellow light, Bowie makes bewildered eye contact with the girl, who winks coolly, reassuringly.
 “At the centre of it all / Your eyes”.
 Is this the crux of it?